-In many parliamentary democracies the constitution formally vests the dissolution power in the hands of the head of state, but with the clear intention that this power be (normally) exercised only in accordance with the binding advice of the prime minister.
+In many parliamentary democracies the constitution formally vests the dissolution power in the hands of the head of state (or a governor-general acting on behalf of the monarch), but with the clear intention that this power should normally be exercised only in accordance with the binding advice of the prime minister.

-- The Constitution of Bangladesh (article 72) provides that: 'Parliament shall be summoned, prorogued and dissolved by the President by public notification' and that 'in the exercise of his functions under this clause, the President shall act in accordance with the advice of the Prime Minister tendered to him in writing'. - The Constitution of Trinidad and Tobago (article 68) states: 'The President, acting in accordance with the advice of the Prime Minister, may at any time prorogue or dissolve Parliament'.
+• The Constitution of Bangladesh (article 72) provides that: 'Parliament shall be summoned, prorogued and dissolved by the President by public

+• The Constitution of Trinidad and Tobago (article 68) states: 'The President, acting in accordance with the advice of the Prime Minister, may at any time prorogue or dissolve Parliament'.